 - Store Your Return in a Safe Place: Store your most recent tax return and supporting documents (W-2's, 1099's, etc.) in a safe place.
 If you need these documents in the future, you will know exactly where to go to find them.
 For example, you may need a copy of your tax return when applying for a home loan or financial aid.

 - Organize Your Records: It is a good idea to establish one location where everyone in your household can store their tax-related documents throughout the year.
 This is helpful to avoid having to scramble for misplaced tax documents necessary to complete your return come tax time.

 - Consider Itemizing Your Deductions: If you normally claim the Standard Deduction, you may be able to reduce your tax liability if you itemize instead.
 If your Itemized Deductions generally fall just short of your Standard Deduction, you can bundle your deductions.
 For example, an early or extra mortgage payment or property tax payment could offer some tax savings as well as a planned donation to a charity.
 To see a complete list of items you can deduct, please refer to the Schedule A, Itemized Deduction instructions.
+The Tax Cuts and Job Act has now increased the standard deduction, so millions of taxpayers may be better off filing the standard deduction in the future. instead of itemizing their deductions.
 Note: The program will automatically select the better of the two deductions for you based on the information entered in your return.